euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/GettingStarted.md

 * iOS 14.0+ (for iOS SDK component) / Xcode 14.x
 * Visual Studio Code
 * Workspace ONE-enrolled iOS test device
-* VMware Workspace One SDK Plugin for Apache Cordova from npm.
+* Omnissa Workspace One SDK Plugin for Apache Cordova from npm.

 ### Add App to the Workspace ONE UEM Console
 Upload your internal app to the Workspace ONE UEM Console to register it with the system.
 This step enables UEM Console to identify the app and to add functionality to it.
 The Workspace ONE UEM MAM Guide details how to upload an internal app.